CesarGares/presentation/README.md

 # Hi!

 If you are here, that means you are using one of my company or personal apps.
-(Here you can find only the source code from my personal projects)
-Thank you for the support.
+Thank you for all the support.

 I will read your feedback asap

 Social Networks

 [Facebook](https://www.facebook.com/iphysics524)